 - Get your lift on because you enjoy it.

 - Stop spending 6-8 hours in the gym per week, and be effective with only 2-3!

 - You now have at least 3 hours of your week back to plan meals, shop, cook, prep, track your food, etc.

 I GUARANTEE that you will get better results if you do this.

 Be patient with yourself and realize that if life has you down right now, or you are busier than busy can be – now might not be the best time to go hardcore on training or dieting – and that’s okay too!

-This doesn’t mean to live like a slob and eat your way to obesity.
+This doesn’t mean it’s ok to be living like a slob and eating your way to obesity.

 You can still be active and pay attention to your food choices.
 Be mindful of what you do to de-stress.
 Be mindful of your food quality – and realize that quality food often leads to quality feelings/health – but you don’t need to put the pressure of diet and exercise on yourself.